brian926/RubyProject/README.md

 The Substrings takes a string and array with certain words.
 Then it test if the words in the array, or dictionary, occurs in the string.

 Bubble sort is a simple sorting algorithm that sorts an array from smallest to largest.
 Due to how simple it is, it runs at O(n^2).
 The bubble_sort_by method sorts an array of strings by their length, from smallest to largest.

+Enum creates a enumerable module which rebuilds some common methods that are often used in Ruby.